rubenerd/rubenerd.com/content/post/2017/dangerous-of-reporting-on-wiki-and-crypto.md

 - digital-currencies
 - bitcoin
 ---
+<p style="font-style:italic"><strong>2018 Update:</strong> This should have been titled <strong>Dangers</strong> not <strong>Dangerous</strong>.
+But I've already got this cross posted with its incorrect permalink and title everywhere.
+Lesson learned, don’t chide reporters when you can’t grammar yourself!</p>

 I'm willing to concede that language changes, and I like to think I'm [less pedantic], but there are a few terms that are so useful, and potentially dangerous, we should push against people using them inappropriately.

 Wiki is one.
 Journalists use it as a short hand for both Wikipedia and Wikileaks, two projects with very different objectives.
 Julian Assange doesn't run an encyclopedia of world knowledge, and Jimmy Wales doesn't leak documents.
 [Whole Wheat Radio] also had a Wiki, even [Clara and I do]!